huynhm/kata/README.md

 ## Roman Numberals

-### 1. Convert from Arabic to Roman
+### A. Convert from Arabic to Roman

-### 2. Convert from Roman to Arabic
+### B. Convert from Roman to Arabic

-Remove all current text files with
+1. Remove any and all current text files with

-'rm *.txt'
+`rm *.txt`

-Build:
+2. Build:

-'g++ arabicroman.cpp -o printroman'
+`g++ arabicroman.cpp -o printroman`

-Create 3999 Roman Numerals and pipe output to file
+3. Create 3999 Roman Numerals and pipe output to file

-'./printroman > output4000.txt'
+`./printroman > output4000.txt`

-Create arabic numbers from previous outputfile's Roman Numerals, 3rd ensures convertedArabic is same as counter variable
+4. Create arabic numbers from previous outputfile's Roman Numerals, 3rd ensures convertedArabic is same as counter variable

-'./printroman > reverseoutput4000.txt'
+`./printroman > reverseoutput4000.txt`